According to your day tour, you will explore the following famous Temples:

 Krishna Mandir

-Krishna Mandir is one of the most important temples in the Patan Durbar Square which was built was built in the unique Local variety of Shikhara style which is also called Granthakuta.
-The stone carving along the beam above the first and the second-floor pillar is very beautiful and also the first-floor craving narrates the events f the Mahabharata, while the second-floor pillar is the carving from the Ramayana.
+Krishna Mandir is one of the most important temples in the Patan Durbar Square which was built in the unique Local variety of Shikhara style which is also called Granthakuta.
+The stone carving along the beam above the first and the second-floor pillar is very beautiful and also the first-floor craving narrates the events of the Mahabharata, while the second-floor pillar is the carving from the Ramayana.

 Bhimsen Temple

 Bhimsen temple is also one of the most beautiful and important in this royal square which was built by Srinivasa Malla around 1680 and is renowned for its three interconnected golden windows.
-You can head, Bhimsen is a great personality in the Mahabharat and known to be brave and strong.
+You can see, that Bhimsen is a great personality in the Mahabharat and is known to be brave and strong.
 In Newari, he is traditionally worshipped as a god of business and trade.
 But tourists or visitors are not allowed to enter inside.

 Vishwanath Temple